ibm-cloud-architecture/vaccine-order-mgr/README.md

 * Define Kafka topics

-Some topics are created bu Kafka Connector.
+Some topics are created by the Kafka Connector.

 ```shell
 # Under environment folder